 About the Seminar

-Gonski 2 as one of the key objectives of educational reforms in the
+Gonski 2 as one of the key objectives of educational reforms in the coming

-all subjects areas.
+useful in all subjects areas.

 The seminar will be useful for Primary, Secondary and tertiary